-The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including but not limited to GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services is not permitted after the entry deadline for each qualifying tournament and super tournament or the start of the off-limits for each regional championship and the All-American: September 23, 2013 for the Lake Guntersville regional, September 23, 2013 for the Chesapeake Bay regional, September 30, 2013 for the Kentucky Lake regional, September 30, 2013 for the Lake Lanier regional, October 7, 2013 for the Lake Texoma regional, October 7, 2013 for the Lake Hartwell regional and June 17, 2013 for the 2013 All-American on Nickajack Lake.
+The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including but not limited to GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services is not permitted after the entry deadline for each qualifying tournament and super tournament or the start of the off-limits for each regional championship and the All-American: September 22, 2014 for the St. John’s River regional, September 22, 2014 for the James River regional, September 29, 2014 for the Pickwick Lake regional, September 29, 2014 for the Lake Cherokee regional, October 6, 2014 for the Sam Rayburn regional, October 6, 2014 for the Kentucky Lake regional and May 26, 2014 for the 2014 All-American on Wilson Lake.
 The sharing of tournament winnings with noncontestants in exchange for information about locating or catching fish on tournament waters is strictly prohibited and will be cause for disqualification from the entire tournament.
 The purchasing of, or bartering for, fishing locations from another contestant is strictly prohibited and will be cause for both contestants to be disqualified from the entire tournament.

 There is no practice period or off-limits period prior to the pretournament meeting for each qualifying tournament and super tournament.
 Contestants may not enter tournament waters to locate bass or potential fishing waters or sightsee after the start of the pretournament meeting except during tournament hours.
 Testing equipment on tournament waters after the start of the pretournament meeting is permitted only with prior approval from the tournament director.
 Once competition is under way, contestants may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except boaters and co-anglers confirmed in the tournament and through publicly available sources (quasi-public websites, blogs and/or social media pages set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources).
 During competition days, boaters may not follow a noncontestant’s boat or participate in the placing of markers by noncontestants or the practice of “hole sitting” by anyone.

 Registration hours are 4-6 p.m. local time the day before each tournament.
 Contestants or their representatives registering between 6-6:15 p.m. will pay a $25 late fee that will be donated to the FLW Foundation.
-Contestants or their representatives more than 15 minutes late for registration may forfeit their entry fee and not be entered in the tournament.
+Contestants or their representatives who fail to notify the tournament director and are more than 15 minutes late for registration may forfeit their entry fee and not be entered in the tournament.
 It is mandatory that all contestants or their representatives attend the pretournament meeting that will be held at 6:30 p.m. local time the day before each tournament.
 The tournament director can represent more than one person.
 Being late for the pretournament meeting will result in a $25 late fee that will be donated to the FLW Foundation.
 Contestants not present or represented for pairings may forfeit their entry fee and not be entered in the tournament.

 Boaters and co-anglers will be paired by random draw and will receive a text message with their boat number, flight time and boater or co-angler’s name and phone number.
 All contestants must contact their assigned boater or co-angler following the pretournament meeting.
 Partners should advise each other of their respective lodging and phone numbers and establish a meeting time and place for the following morning’s takeoff.
 The tournament director, at his sole discretion, may reassign partners prior to takeoff.
 If more boaters than co-anglers are entered in a tournament, excess boaters will be paired together.
 If the number of co-anglers exceeds the number of boaters, excess co-anglers may choose to change to boater status or have their entry transferred or refunded with no service charge.
 The selection of co-anglers in this situation will be determined by date and time of entry.

-All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FLW, FLW’ sponsors, the sport of fishing and FLW’ efforts to promote the sport.
+All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FLW, FLW’s sponsors, the sport of fishing and FLW’s efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following: